HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="top-5-page-builder-bundles.png",
   caption="Top 5 page builder bundles.",
   description="Bar chart showing the percentage of web pages utilizing specific combinations of page builders for both desktop and mobile platforms.
 The Elementor and WordPress Block Editor bundle is the clear market leader, powering 5.0% of mobile sites and 4.7% of desktop sites.
-Other popular combinations, such as Elementor with wpBakery, see significantly lower adoption at around 1.4%, while the most modern combination of the WordPress Block Editor and Site Editor is currently used by only 0.2% of pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=2140205874&format=interactive", sheets_gid="527845777", sql_file="TODO.sql"
+Other popular combinations, such as Elementor with wpBakery, see significantly lower adoption at around 1.3%, while the most modern combination of the WordPress Block Editor and Site Editor is currently used by only 0.2% of pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=2140205874&format=interactive", sheets_gid="527845777", sql_file="wordpress_page_builders.sql"
   )
 }}

 Overall, the data suggests that page builders are still a core part of the WordPress ecosystem, but their performance impact now depends heavily on how closely they align with WordPress core.
 Builders that reduce markup overhead, avoid global asset loading, and integrate deeply with the Block Editor tend to limit performance costs more effectively.
 As expectations continue to rise, the technical differences between builders may matter more than their visual feature sets.

+## CMS user experience

+The architectural and performance trade-offs described so far are shaped not just by platform design, but by how CMSs are actually used.
+The user experience of CMSs—especially for editors and administrators—remains a critical but often underexplored driver of real-world outcomes.

+Across platforms, editorial UX often emphasizes flexibility over structure, presenting users with many options but few guardrails.
+Effective CMS UX instead leans on structured components, sensible defaults, and role-based permissions to reduce cognitive load and support consistent publishing.
+As sites grow, additional needs—such as governance, approval workflows, taxonomy management, and localization—turn CMS UX from a design preference into an operational requirement.

+Although invisible to most visitors, CMS UX directly affects frontend quality.
+Poorly constrained editorial tools can result in inconsistent layouts, heavy pages, accessibility problems, and outdated content.
+In this way, backend UX indirectly shapes performance, discoverability, and accessibility for end users.

+One common response to these challenges has been the adoption of page builders, which aim to simplify layout and design through editor-friendly visual interfaces.
+Their impact echoes HTTP Archive findings that show wide performance variation for WordPress sites driven more by configuration and tooling choices than by core itself.

 ## Core Web Vitals